SkroxiousDM/SkroxiousDM/docs/3.Classes/Mystic.md

 Instead of improving your ability scores you can instead choose to gain a feat.
 See  Classes and Feats}for more about feats.

 	 The Myth of Pure Magic
 	Within all traditions there is a myth of Pure Magic, the undefiled miracle.
-In different versions it tells about a time when the world was unspoiled and when the use of mystical powers yielded no Corruption.
-Then something happened.
-Evil entered the world and with it came the blight.
+In different versions<br/> it tells about a time when the world was unspoiled and when the use of mystical powers yielded no Corruption.<br/>Then something happened.
+Evil entered the world and with it came the blight.<br/>
-	Some mystics dream about recreating the pure magic of yore by healing the wounds of the world, expelling evil, slaying the World Serpent or reclaiming the long lost arch magic.
-However, most mystics accept Corruption as a part of their trade and just something to be dealt with.
+	Some mystics dream about recreating the pure magic of yore by healing the wounds of the world, expelling<br/> evil, slaying the World Serpent or reclaiming the long lost arch magic.
+However, most mystics accept Corruption<br/> as a part of their trade and just something to be dealt with.<br/>

 ### Blood Magic
 At 3rd Level you draw on your life force reserve to fuel your magic.
 You’ll pay the price later, but for now you need all the power you can grasp.